Argan oil: Production

 It was found that stocks of argan oil were being diluted with oils such as sunflower, as the extraction process for pure argan oil can be difficult, and is costly.
 In 2012, the Moroccan government started to randomly pull argan shipments and test for purity before exporting.

 By 2020, production had greatly increased, especially after studies had suggested health benefits.
-Almost all of the oil is sourced in Morocco, and is forecast to reach 19,623 US tons (17,802 tonnes) in 2022, up from 4,836 (4387 tonnes) in 2014; in value terms, US$1.79 billion (£1.4 billion stg).
+Almost all of the oil is sourced in Morocco, and is forecast to reach 19,623 US tons (17,802 tonnes) in 2022, up from 4,836 (4387 tonnes) in 2014; in value terms, US$1.79 billion (£1.4 billion).

 The area of producing the oil is expanding: in 2020 it had started near the city of Agadir, 175 km south of the traditional argan-producing area of Essaouira, and is due to expand north.